jlleongarcia/jlleongarcia/content/blog/ai-langchain-pandas.md

 ## FAQ

-You can also try, these below (Which I already covered)
+You can also try, these below (Which I already covered):

 * [PandasAI](https://jalcocert.github.io/JAlcocerT/how-to-use-pandasAI/)
 * LlamaIndex